Help shape stronger, more connected communities through volunteering with North Cheshire Community Rail Partnership.

 Organised facility visits by train for local schools, colleges and youth organisations to experience what today’s and tomorrow’s railway needs for its design, operations and engineering and open up consideration for career opportunities

-Such as rooms within former or current station buildings, or innovative uses for other railway land – such as outdoor exercise facilities
+This could include rooms within former or current station buildings, or creative uses for other railway land, such as outdoor exercise areas and community spaces.

 We know that there are many in our communities who would, if they had the self-confidence, benefit through reduced isolation and increased social activity by using trains to make journeys.
 We want to build on the successes achieved elsewhere in the country in partnering with other community organisations in the health and wellbeing sector to offer opportunities to build that confidence and introduce people of all ages and abilities to the magic of travelling

-These prestigious awards, made annually, recognise the remarkable contributions that communities working with the railway have achieved.
-In years gone by our stations were also winners – we want to restore that pride and show the rest of Cheshire that we are “back on top of our game”.
+These prestigious annual awards celebrate the outstanding contributions made by communities working alongside the railway.
+In previous years, our stations have also been among the winners, and we’re determined to restore that pride once again.
+Our goal is to show the rest of Cheshire that we’re “back on top of our game”..

 Although we have a passion, and some ideas, we really want to listen to yours too.
 There’s no idea that’s off-limits for an exploratory chat, as long as it supports our Vision of Everyone being Proud of our Railways.

-We’re fortunate to have core funding in place and access to additional grants for collaborative work.
-In today’s climate, with the community sector facing increasing pressure to do more for less, let’s talk and explore what we can achieve together—especially if it creates real, measurable social value.
+We’re fortunate to have core funding in place and access to additional grants for collaborative projects.
+In today’s climate, the community sector faces growing pressure to achieve more with fewer resources, which is why partnership working matters more than ever.
+Let’s start a conversation and see what we can achieve together, especially when it creates real and measurable social value.

-If you have an idea, whether it’s just a sketch or a more developed plan in need of a partner, our Community Rail Development Officer would love to hear from you.
-Simply fill out the contact form on this page to arrange a conversation.
+If you have an idea, whether it’s an early sketch or a developed plan in need of a partner, our Community Rail Development Officer would love to hear from you.
+Simply complete the contact form on this page to arrange a chat.